s-celles/xc8-wrapper/docs/getting-started.md

 ### Common Issues

 **"Source file not found"**
-- Check that `src/main.c` exists
+- Check that your source file exists in the current directory
-- Use `--source-dir` and `--main-c-file` to specify different locations
+- Specify the correct source file: `xc8-wrapper cc --cpu PIC16F877A mysrc.c`

 **"XC8 not found"**
 - Verify XC8 installation: `xc8-cc --version`